jorenbaden-prog/The-JZone/_posts/2025-01-10-Ethics-article-1.md

 ---
 layout: single
-title: "Imago Dei and tools"
+title: "Imago Dei and AI"
 excerpt: "How the Imago Dei Shapes My View of AI"
 tags: [article]
 ---